Miss Universe 1984

-Miss Universe 1984, the 33rd Miss Universe pageant, was held on 9 July 1984 at the James L. Knight Convention Center in Miami, Florida, United States.
-Yvonne Ryding of Sweden was crowned by Lorraine Downes of New Zealand.
-81 contestants competed in this year.
-This is the third time that a Swedish woman has won Miss Universe, following Hillevi Rombin in 1955 and Margareta Arvidsson in 1966.
+Miss Universe 1984 was the 33rd Miss Universe pageant, held at the James L. Knight Convention Center in Miami, Florida, United States, on 9 July 1984.

+Lorraine Downes of New Zealand crowned Yvonne Ryding of Sweden as her successor at the conclusion of the event.
+This was the third time that a Swedish woman had won Miss Universe, following Hillevi Rombin in 1955 and Margareta Arvidsson in 1966.